adilsaid64/open-mcp-agents/README.md

 # open-mcp-agents

-Exploring agent infrastructure with a focus on MCP-based orchestration servers
+Exploring agent infrastructure with a focus on MCP-based orchestration